 Under the Rate and Method, the annual amount of Special Tax to be levied on each parcel in the District is to be based on whether such parcel is publicly owned or otherwise exempt from Special Taxes and, if not so exempt, whether such parcel is a Developed Parcel, a Large Lot Parcel or an Undeveloped Parcel.
 See "SECURITY FOR THE BONDS - Second Amended Rate and Method of Apportionment of Special Tax."
 Although all of the Taxable Parcels in the District are classified as Developed Parcels pursuant to the Rate and Method, 151 of the total 245 lots (including the Large Lots) are currently owned by the Developer and 61 of the total 245 lots are currently owned by Taylor Morrison.
-The remaining 33 lots are owned by other merchant builders or individual homeowners.
+The remaining 33 lots are owned by other merchant builders or individual homeowners, two of which are the Prepaid Lots.
 See "THE DISTRICT" herein.
 No assurance can be given with respect to continued development of the District and with respect to the sale of any lots owned by the Developer to any merchant builders or individual homeowners.
+Other factors may also affect a landowner's willingness and ability to keep Special Taxes current.
 See "SPECIAL RISK FACTORS - Failure to Develop" herein for a discussion of the risks associated with development of the land within the District.